Karl9Doniz/lab10_Ahitoliev_Andrii/README.md

 This repository contains copies of 2 Google Colab notebooks.

-1. olympics_process.ipynb contains solutions for task 1
+1. pandas_olympics.ipynb contains solutions for task 1
 Lab 10 on cms.

 2. counties_process.ipynb contains solutions for task 2